-Table 6-6 shows total settlements submitted for 2010 through 2017.
+Table 6-6 shows total settlements submitted for the first three months of 2010 through 2018.
 A settlement is counted for every day on which a registration is dispatched in the economic program.

-Table 6-6 Settlements submitted in the economic program: 2010 through 2017
+Table 6-6 Settlements submitted in the economic program: January throughMarch, 2010 through 2018